stratisproject/StratisBitcoinFullNode/Documentation/ProvenHeaders.md

 3. Its coinstake transaction (in the C# node it is represented by the `Transaction` class).

-4. Merkle proof that proves the coinstake tx is included in a block that is being represented by the provided header.
+4. A Merkle proof that proves the coinstake tx is included in a block that is being represented by the provided header.

    In the C# node the merkle proof can be represented by the `PartialMerkleTree` class.